Clara Swain: Medical training for native women

-Upon arriving in Bareilly, Swain made it an imperative to train local women to help assist her with patients.
+Upon arriving in Bareilly, India, Swain made it an imperative to train local women to help assist her with patients.
 Swain began with the fourteen native Christian women that Mrs. Thomas had previously been educating.
 Beginning March 1, 1870, these women were given clinical experience by working with the orphaned sick and "Christian village", and were taught basic lessons in "anatomy, physiology, and materia medica," by Swain herself.
 They soon became "proficient in compounding and dispensing machines."
 Swain had spent two to three hours a day with her students, preparing them for the "examination of fourth-grade doctors," supervised under two civil surgeons and an American physician.
 Thirteen of her students passed the exam, and on April 10, 1873, they were bestowed "certificates for practice in all ordinary diseases."
 Of these graduates, Swain chose three as "Bible women" to help promote the religious mission of the hospital.
 In the 1890s, the Christian Medical College Ludhiana was founded to provide formalized medical courses in lieu of the basic training that the assistants were previously offered.